fabianishere/udm-kernel-tools/README.md

 - 1.9.2
 - 1.9.3

+To build the project for custom firmware versions, please refer to the [Maintenance Guide](MAINTENANCE.md).

 ## Troubleshooting
 Below is a non-exhaustive list of issues that might occur while using these tools.
 Please check these instructions before reporting an issue on issue tracker.